 Why a Community Facilities District?

 The method of the collection of annual special taxes through the formation of a Community Facilities District (CFD) is used not only by school districts; but by cities, counties and other governmental agencies in California.
 Local funding generated by CFDs is an important component of the District's overall facilities program.
 CFD is a financing mechanism provided by the District to developers to fund developer fees that are imposed on new residential and commercial/industrial development.
-In return, the District receives funds greater than those it would have received if developer fees were collected at the time that building permits were issued- in most cases, the District receives 120% of the Level 2 Fee amount (currently at $4.05 per square foot) through the CFD.
+In return, the District receives funds greater than those it would have received if developer fees were collected at the time that building permits were issued- in most cases, the District receives 120% of the current Level 2 (if levying Level 2 fees) or current Level 1 Fee amount (the district currently levies Level 1 school fees) through the CFD.

 How do CFDs help our schools?

 Funding from the CFD is used to finance facilities within the boundaries of the CFD to accommodate students generated from the new residential development.
 To be clear, accommodating does not always translate in to a new school being built.
 Rather, the CFD funds are used at the school district sees fit to most efficiently serve the new students whether via an existing, or new, school facility.
 Examples of ways funds from CFDs are used by school districts to accommodate students are: purchase, construction, expansion, improvement, rehabilitation of school facilities.

 How does it affect me as a homeowner?